 What Is Cassava Flour?

-Cassava Flour is Gluten Free
+Cassava Flour is Naturally Gluten Free

 One of the best parts about using cassava flour is that it’s gluten free.
 You can use 3/4 of a cup of cassava gluten free for every 1 cup of wheat flour in many traditional recipes.
 You can learn more about it here.